infrahq/infra/docs/domain.md

 ## Add DNS records

-Add the following DNS records to set up automatic LetsEncrypt certificates for your Infra Server:
+Add the following DNS records to set up automatic LetsEncrypt certificates for your Infra Server.

+(Note: replace `infra.example.com` with your domain of choice)

 | TYPE         | DOMAIN                           | VALUE                              | Required                      |
 | :--------    | :------------------------------  | :--------------------------------- | :---------------              |